Carloman (mayor of the palace): Withdrawal from public life

-On 15 August 747, Carloman renounced his position as majordomo and withdrew to a monastic life, being tonsured in Rome by Pope Zachary.
+On 15 August 747, Carloman renounced his position as mayor of the palace and withdrew to a monastic life, being tonsured in Rome by Pope Zachary.
 All sources from the period indicate that Carloman's renunciation of the world was volitional, although some have speculated that he went to Rome for other, unspecified reasons and was "encouraged" to remain in Rome by the pope, acting on a request from Pepin to keep Carloman in Italy.

 Carloman founded a monastery on Monte Soratte and then went to Monte Cassino.
 All sources from the period indicate that he believed his calling was monastic life.
 He withdrew to Monte Cassino and spent most of the remainder of his life there, presumably in meditation and prayer.
-His son, Drogo, demanded from Pepin the Short his father's share of the family patrimony, but was swiftly neutralised.
+His son, Drogo, demanded from Pepin his father's share of the family patrimony, but was swiftly neutralised.

 Seven years after Carloman's retirement and on the eve of his death, he once more stepped briefly on the public stage.
 In 754, Pope Stephen II had begged Pepin, now king, to come to his aid against the king of the Lombards, Aistulf.
 Carloman left Monte Cassino, at Aistulf's behest, to visit his brother to ask him not to march on Italy.
-Pippin, believing his uninformed brother was being used by Aistulf to stall for time, continued his preparations and asked his brother to settle in a Benedictine monastery in France instead of returning to Monte Cassino.
+Pepin, believing his uninformed brother was being used by Aistulf to stall for time, continued his preparations and asked his brother to settle in a Benedictine monastery in France instead of returning to Monte Cassino.
 However, before that could happen Carloman died shortly after in Vienne, on 17 August.
 He was buried in Monte Cassino.